605: Colossus and the Headhunters

 “Bumping uglies” is a euphemism for having sex.
 It is relatively recent slang, dating back only to the early 1990s.

 If they had writing, this day would live in infamy.

 In a speech made on December 8, 1941—the day after the attack on Pearl Harbor, President Franklin Roosevelt gave a speech in which he called December 7 “a date which will live in infamy.”

 And another reconciliation between Shannen Doherty and Ashley Hamilton.

 Shannen Doherty became famous for her role as Brenda Walsh on TV’s Beverly Hills 90210.
 She has acted in a number of TV series and movies since then, including the WB’s Charmed.
 In 1993 she married actor Ashley Hamilton, son of tanmeister George Hamilton; the marriage ended in divorce six months later.

-F Troop (ABC, 1965-1967) is a TV sitcom about U.S. soldiers and their Native American counterparts in the old west of the 1860s.
-The opening theme song begins with the military “Charge” bugle call.
+F Troop (ABC, 1965-1967) was a TV sitcom about U.S. soldiers and their Native American counterparts in the Old West of the 1860s.
+The opening theme song began with the military “Charge” bugle call.
 The series starred Forrest Tucker, who also starred in Show 101, The Crawling Eye.

 Look at that—it’s Paul McCartney’s head on a pole.

 Paul McCartney is a British musician who first rose to fame as a member of the Beatles, although he also enjoyed a successful solo career after that band broke up.

 Seven Brides for Seven Brothers is a 1954 MGM musical about seven brothers who plot to get the wives they want by kidnapping them.